Abortion With a Smiley Face

 Letts and Robspierre are collapsing these separate questions into one official party line: Pro-choice doesn’t just mean upholding the legality of abortion.
 It now requires that the woman make the decision completely on her own, without any input from anyone -- except those who unreservedly support her decision to abort.
 That means nobody -- especially her lover -- must ever second-guess her.
 All must unconditionally endorse her decision, lest they find themselves on the same side as those “weird old white men in robes [who] get to legislate our c**ts,” as Nellie (a secondary character) put it, referring to judges.

-Letts’s video-selfie encapsulates this approach beautifully.
+Letts’s video-selfie is the perfect example of this.
 There is no mention of anyone else having any input into the decision, no real discussion of whether she had actually explored other options, such as marriage or adoption.
 What did her lover have to say about it?
 We don’t know because we don’t even know who he is.
 Her video and Cosmo piece center on her and only her.
 The opinions of family and friends don’t count, except insofar as we are assured that they’ve provided Emily Letts with lots of support.
 In other words, they’ve done their jobs by rubber-stamping her decision, and have now earned the right to pat themselves on the back for being so “supportive” of a woman’s right to choose.

 Obvious Child echos a similar sentiment.
 When Donna is contemplating whether to tell her lover, Max, that she is pregnant and seeking an abortion, Donna’s best friend, Nellie, exhorts her not to.
 “You don’t owe him anything,” Nellie insists.